Key Takeaways

 Different Types of Endpoint Devices

-IoT devices like smart wearables and appliances are examples of endpoint devices.
-Endpoint devices also include computers, smartphones, tablets, and other IoT devices.
+IoT devices, including smart wearables and connected appliances, are common examples of endpoint devices.
+Other devices include computers, smartphones, tablets, and other IoT devices.
 There are also servers, printers, scanners, databases, and virtual tools that fit this description.
 These gadgets make people more productive and connect ecosystems, which is important for running a business today.

 Devices That Aren't Endpoints